The essentials of expat health insurance in China

 In China, there’s a marked lack of doctors, and there is no such thing as a “general practitioner/family doctor” – which means even the simplest consultations are carried out in the hospital.
 The hospital is the place for both minor and major procedures.
 According to the OECD, in 2017 there were just under 2 physicians per 1,000 inhabitants in China (in comparison, there were 3.4 per 1,000 inhabitants in France).

 The majority of medical appointments, therefore, take place in hospitals, where a physician in the public sector might have 60 to 100 consultations per day.
 Patients swamp the hospitals for the best fully-covered care available, even if it means waiting in line for several hours.
-The few physicians in townships do have a good reputation.
+The few physicians in townships do not have a good reputation.
 In 2017, only 10% of physicians in rural areas had at least five years of medical training.

 There is no way to schedule an appointment with public physicians; it’s first come, first served.
 The ticket system in place has led some to develop line-cutting “businesses,” increasing tensions in the waiting rooms.
-It’s uncommon for hospitals to have extensive internal security.
-As an expatriate, you will be directed to the VIP services of public hospitals, where the rates can be up to 10 higher than they are for locals.
+It’s not uncommon for hospitals to have extensive internal security.
+As an expatriate, you will be directed to the VIP services of public hospitals, where the rates can be up to 10 times higher than they are for locals.
 However, this will save you the two-minute consultation done in the same room where all the patients are waiting (goodbye confidentiality).

 Beware of the over-perscription of healthcare by physicians.
 In the public sector, if the basic salary is fixed by the State, the variable salary depends on the services and prescriptions provided.
 With the excessive demands made on them, and the need for money, comes the temptation to take bribes.
 The medical profession (along with the teaching profession) is one of the most corrupt in China.

 An expatriate health insurance plan will guarantee you access to private hospitals and competent physicians.